cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

     Subject: CN = app
 ```

-As you can see, TLS client certificates by default are created with one year of validity, and with a simple CN that
+As you can see, TLS client certificates by default are created with 90 days of validity, and with a simple CN that
 corresponds to the username in PostgreSQL.
 This is necessary to leverage the `cert` authentication method for `hostssl`
 entries in `pg_hba.conf`.